 - Excess baggage costs

-- International telephone calls or internet use, including access to e-ma
+- International telephone calls or internet use costs

 What happens after the online application completion?

 Who organizes the program?

 American Councils for International Education organizes recruitment, selection, orientation, and travel arrangements for the FLEX program.
 Founded in 1974, American Councils is an international non-profit organization working to improve mutual understanding between countries, exchange ideas among individuals, and enhance collaboration through education.
-It designs, implements, and supports innovative programs in the United States, Europe, Eurasia, the Middle East, Asia, and Africa.
+For almost 50 years, American Councils has been designing, implementing, and supporting innovative programs in the United States, Europe, Eurasia, the Middle East, Asia, and Africa for tens of thousands of participants.
+These include several U.S. government programs for secondary school students (besides FLEX), university and graduate students, teachers, and professors.
+Many other private, non-profit organizations in the United States also support the FLEX program.
+The U.S. government has asked these organizations to place FLEX participants in supportive U.S. host families and to organize local activities during the year-long program.

 Where can I get more information?